China cuts smog but health damage already done: Study

 As the government prepares a new smog action plan for 2018-2020, the next round of measures could prove harder to implement, Greenbaum said.

-"The pollution itself gets harder to treat and even though China has been making progress, it has pretty much leveled off," he said.
+"The pollution itself gets harder to treat and even though China has been making progress, it has pretty much levelled off," he said.

 COOKING FUMES